freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-62.english.md

 ## Description
 <section id='description'>

-The lines look a little plain, the next series of code additions will add circles to each point on each line.
+Okay, your graph is coming along.
+All the lines are drawn, but they look a little plain.
+The next series of code additions will add circles to each point on each line.
 First is the Twitter line.
 On a new line, chain the `selectAll` function to `lineGraph` and pass it the string `twitter-circles`.

 `twitter-circles` don't exist and this selection will return an empty array, but it's needed.
-For now, you can just think of this name as a reference, similar to a variable name, so you know what data you are working with.
+For now, you can just think of this string as a reference, similar to a variable name, so you know what data you are working with.
 </section>

 ## Instructions